 - You are not an employee or independent contractor for the trucking company/motor carrier

-Under the federal regulations governing MCS-90 endorsements, the liability minimums vary depending on what the truck is carrying.
+Under the federal regulations governing MCS 90 endorsements, the liability minimums vary depending on what the truck is carrying.

-They are as follows:
+The liability minimum coverages are as follows:

 - $750,000 for a truck carrying non-hazardous property